How is multiple myeloma found?

 Lab tests on the blood or urine, x-rays of the bones, and a bone marrow biopsy are usually done if symptoms suggest that a person might have multiple myeloma.

-Blood count: The complete blood count (CBC) is a test that measures the levels of red cells, white cells, and platelets in the blood.
+Blood count: The complete blood count (CBC) measures the levels of red cells, white cells, and platelets in the blood.
 If myeloma cells take up too much of the bone marrow, some of these levels will be low.
 The most common finding is a low red blood cell count (anemia).

 Quantitative immunoglobulins: This test measures the blood levels of the different antibodies called immunoglobulins.
-The levels of these are measured to see if any are too high or too low.
+Levels of immunoglobulins are measured to see if any are too high or too low.
 In multiple myeloma, the level of one type may be high while the others are low.
-Many other tests can be done to measure antibodies, blood proteins, and urine proteins, too.
+Other tests can measure antibodies, blood proteins, and urine proteins, too.

 SPEP (serum protein electrophoresis): This test looks at the different proteins in the blood to see if the blood contains an abnormal myeloma protein.
 It is one of the first tests your doctor will order if myeloma is suspected.